MicrosoftDocs/powerquery-docs/powerquery-docs/connector-certification.md

 Certified connectors are bundled out-of-box in Power BI Desktop, and deployed to Power BI Service, Power BI dataflows, and Power BI datamarts.
 Custom connectors are only supported in Power BI datasets and need to be loaded in Power BI Desktop, as described in [Loading your extension in Power BI Desktop](samples/trippin/1-odata/readme.md#loading-your-extension-in-power-bi-desktop).
 Both certified and custom connectors can be refreshed through Power BI Desktop or Power BI Service through using an on-premises data gateway by implementing a [TestConnection](samples/trippin/9-testconnection/readme.md).
 The on-premises data gateway is required for custom connectors.

 Certified connectors in Power BI Desktop with a `TestConnection` implementation also support end-to-end refresh through the cloud (Power BI Service) without the need of an on-premises data gateway.
 The Power BI service environment essentially hosts a “cloud gateway” that runs similar to the on-premises gateway.
-After certification, we'll deploy your connector to this environment so that it's available to all Power BI customers.
+After certification, we deploy your connector to this environment so that it's available to all Power BI customers.

 Both custom and certified connectors with extra components (for example, ODBC driver) need the extra component to be installed on the end user machine and require the on-premises data gateway, unless the extra component is deployed to Power BI cloud.
 Currently, we aren't certifying and deploying any new extra components to Power BI cloud, so the certification of connectors with a dependency on an extra component won't remove the on-premises data gateway requirement.